jmaczan/0x6b73746b/README.md

 https://craftinginterpreters.com/representing-code.html#rules-for-grammars

+the language's grammar consists of
+1. **expression**, which may be literal, unary, binary or grouping
+2. **literal**, which may be any number, string, true, false or nil
+3. **grouping**, which is an expression inside parenthesis
+4. **unary**, which consists of ! or - followed by an expression
+5. **binary**, which has infix operator, surrounded by expressions
+6. **operator**, which might be one of allowed operators for math and comparing

 ## Author
 Notes is bunch of my notes from working through Robert Nystrom's "Crafting Interpreters" book and a result of searching through web to learn about programming languages and compilers and trying to explain those things in a written form